A.19. Common libvirt Errors and Troubleshooting

 - Create a host bridge manually

 - For older versions of libvirt, it is possible to manually create a bridge device on the host.
-For instructions, refer to Section 6.4.3, “Bridged Networking with libvirt”.
+For instructions, see Section 6.4.3, “Bridged Networking with libvirt”.

 - Edit the existing bridge or create a new bridge with